LamPeiLing/Marrakech/admin/D-test-plan.md

 ## Assam

-### TestSetAndGetAbsolutePosition - Testing the setter and getter to get absolute position works fine
+### StringToAssamTest - Testing the conversion from String to Assam works fine
 **Description**

-This test will test on setting a value to the setter, and verified by using getter.
+This test will test on converting Assam's string representation to its class type, and verified by comparing the direction and position.
-If we get the same value as input from getter, it means that both methods work.

 **Scenario**

-1. The input of `IntPair` object: (3,5)
+1. The input of string representation: A31N
-2. set Assam's absolute position to the input by calling `setAbsolutePosition(IntPair(3,5))`
+2. Convert to `Assam` type by calling `StringToAssam("A31N")`
-3. verified by calling `getAbsolutePosition()`
+3. verified by comparing `assam.getAbsolutePosition()` and `assam.getCurrentDirection()`

 **Expected output**

-The expected output of `getAbsolutePosition()` is an object `IntPair` with value (3,5)
+The expected output of `assam.getAbsolutePosition()` after calling `StringToAssam()` is 31 (IntPair(3,1) in string format) The expected output of `assam.getCurrentDirection()` after calling `StringToAssam()` is N

 **Assertions**

-Employing assertions to validate the correctness of the absolute position of assam:
+Employing assertions to validate the correctness of the conversion of string representation of assam:
-- `assertEquals(IntPair expectedPosition, assam.getAbsolutePosition())`: verify that the absolute position we get is the position that we first set into it using the expected position
+- `assertEquals(String position, String IntPairToString(assam.StringToAssam(stringAssam).getAbsolutePosition()))`: verify that the string we get is the string of position that we first used to convert into `Assam`
+- `assertEquals(String direction, String String.valueOf(assam.StringToAssam(stringAssam).getCurrentDirection().value))`: verify that the string we get is the string of direction that we first used to convert into `Assam`
 - Examples:
-  - `assertEquals((3,5), (3,5))` returns true
+  - A31N `assertEquals("31", "31")` returns true
-  - `assertEquals((3,5), (0,0))` returns false
-  - `assertEquals((3,5), (6,3))` returns false
+  - A31N `assertEquals("N", "N")` returns true

-### TestSetAndGetCurrentDirection - Testing the setter and getter to get direction works fine
+### AssamToStringTest - Testing the conversion from Assam to String works fine
 **Description**

-This test will test on setting a value to the setter, and verified by using getter.
+This test will test on converting `Assam` to its string representation by inputting position and direction and verified by comparing to the expected string representation.
-If we get the same value as input from getter, it means that both methods work.

 **Scenario**

-1. The input of `Direction` : Direction.NORTH
+1. The input of direction and position: (3,1), N
-2. set Assam's absolute position to the input by calling `setCurrentDirection(Direction.NORTH)`
+2. set the direction and position of assam using setter
-3. verified by calling `getCurrentDirection`
+3. Convert to string type by calling `assam.AssamToString()`
+4. verified by comparing the expected string representation `A31N`

 **Expected output**

-The expected output of `getCurrentDirection` is enum of Direction.NORTH
+The expected output of Assam with position of (3,1) and direction North after calling `AssamToString` is `A31N`

 **Assertions**

-Employing assertions to validate the correctness of the direction of assam:
-- `assertEquals(Direction expectedDirection, assam.getCurrentDirection())`: verify that the direction we get is the position that we first set into it using the expected position
-- Examples:
-  - `assertEquals(Direction.NORTH, Direction.NORTH)` returns true
-  - `assertEquals(Direction.NORTH, Direction.SOUTH)` returns false
-  - `assertEquals(Direction.NORTH, Direction.WEST)` returns false
-  - `assertEquals(Direction.NORTH, Direction.EAST)` returns false

-### TestStringAndAssamConversion - Testing the conversion between String and Assam works fine
-**Description**

-This test will test on converting Assam's string representation to its class type, and verified by converting it back to string representation.
-If the string representation after converting back is same as the string given initially, it means that both methods works well.

-**Scenario**

-1. The input of string representation: A31N
-2. Convert to `Assam` type by calling `StringToAssam("A31N")`
-3. verified by calling `AssamToString()`

-**Expected output**

-The expected output of `AssamToString()` is "A31N"

-**Assertions**

 Employing assertions to validate the correctness of the conversion of string representation of assam:
-- `assertEquals(String stringRepresentation, assam.AssamToString())`: verify that the string we get is the string representation that we first used to convert into `Assam`
+- `assertEquals(String stringRepresentation, String assam.AssamToString())`: verify that the string we get is same as the expected output
 - Examples:
-  - `assertEquals("A31N", "A31N")` returns true
+  - (3,1) N `assertEquals("A31N", "A31N")` returns true
-  - `assertEquals("A31N", "A31S")` returns false
-  - `assertEquals("A31N", "A31")` returns false
-  - `assertEquals("A31N", "P01N")` returns false
+  - (3,1) N `assertEquals("A31N", "A00N")` returns false

-### TestIsBorder - Testing the judgement on whether the position is a border
+### IsBorderTest - Testing the judgement on whether the position is a border
 **Description**

 This test will test on whether Assam is at the border of the board.